Your friend suggested you start blogging after glancing at your interest in writing.

 To write your blog content in the best way possible, you need to know how to plan your blog content.

 Let’s face it:

-The initial months of blogging are too tough for almost all of us when our blog brings in near to ZERO traffic except some referral visitors.
+The initial months of blogging are too tough for almost all of us when our blog brings in near to ZERO traffic except for some referral visitors.

-These are the months where we keep longing for the organic visitors and keep hovering at the analytics reports just like the stock market movements.
+These are the months where we keep longing for organic visitors and keep hovering at the analytics reports just like the stock market movements.

 Stop doing that!